slgrobotics/robots_bringup/Docs/Dragger/README.md

 sudo systemctl enable robot.service sudo systemctl start robot.service
 ```
-If all went well, the service will start automatically after you reboot the RPi, and all related nodes will show up on _rpt_ and _rpt_graph_
+If all went well, the service will start automatically after you reboot the RPi, and all related nodes will show up on _rpt_ and _rpt_graph_ on the Desktop.

 Here are some useful commands:
 ```